-Meat, fish, and poultry are the norm when it comes to the protein at the center of any meal.
-Plants do not fall far behind.
-But as more and more people become interested in following vegetarian or vegan diets, a shift away from animal products seems inevitable.
+While meat, fish, and poultry are the norm when it comes to the protein at the center of any meal, plants don’t fall far behind.
+And as more and more people become interested in following vegetarian or vegan diets, a shift away from animal products seems inevitable.

-Maybe your workplace is jumping on the vegan bandwagon, trying to lighten their carbon footprint, or simply looking to incorporate more whole foods into their diets.
+Maybe your colleages are jumping on the vegan bandwagon, trying to lighten their carbon footprint, or simply looking to incorporate more whole foods into their diets.
 Whatever the reason, good and tasty sources of plant protein should not be limited to tofu and vegetable medleys.

 Chia Seeds – Protein: 6 g per 2 Tbsp